psf/the-invisibles/content/english/episodes/ep-8-trailer.md

 Since discovering Python and open source communities, Mojdeh has been actively involved in the python community, since she gave her first tutorial in 2018.
 She is a member of PSF CoC working group, co organizer of PyLadies Paris and now PyPodcast host!!

-In this chat, Mojdeh tells us more about herself and her passion about the community.
+In this chat, we chat about last year, introduce our new member Mojdeh, and talk about our plans for 2025.

 Full episode is coming on **April 15, 2025**!
 Subscribe to our podcast now!